Terms and Conditions of your Deposit Account

 PAR VALUE OF SHARES

-The par value of a regular share in this credit union is $25.
+The par value of a regular share is set forth in the credit union’s bylaws.

 NATIONAL CREDIT UNION SHARE INSURANCE FUND

 Member accounts in this credit union are federally insured by the National Credit Union Share Insurance Fund.